paigerackley/zillow-clustering-project/README.md

 ### Recommendations:
 - I would recommend to continue improving upon the baseline model as it works well enough given the current situation.
 - I would recommend pursuing further identifications of key drivers for logerror to potentially construct better accurate predictors.
+- Consider creating models for each cluster, this may help narrow down other variables.

 [[Back to top](#top)]